 Yet that damaged gene does not express itself in many people; why is that?
 There is no simple answer to the question but researchers are convinced that the "happy tum" is profoundly involved in a healthy immune system; that necessitates a microbiome enhancer diet.

-One of the hard lessons for me to learn personally and accept without becoming grumpy is that actual weight loss will most likely be dependent on limiting even the good carbs like new potatoes and wholemeal grains.
+One of the hard lessons that I personally have had to learn and accept without becoming grumpy is that actual weight loss will most likely be dependent on limiting even the good carbs like new potatoes and wholemeal grains.
+That means small helpings of all starchy foods.

 For those who are healthy around 130 grams of Microbiome Enhancer carbs is absolutely fine; but for those who are obese for a period so that permanent weight loss can become a reality even the best starches must be limited.
-Those whose BMI is over 35 will have to go below 20g for a few months; that will be hard but much less severe than a stroke or heart attack.
+Those whose BMI is over 35 will have to go below 20g for a few months; that will be hard but much less severe than a stroke, heart attack or knee replacement surgery.

 Those on the Microbiome Enhancer Diet have an almost 2-fold greater caloric absorption as short-chain fatty acids compared to those on other typical Western weight loss programmes; that means reduced metabolizable energy by our bodies and increased fecal disposal.
 That translates into real benefits on the scale and even more importantly greater immunity when faced with pathogens.